nvrcght/Predicting_classes_RF-DT/README.md

 # Predicting_classes_RF-DT

+####The analysis is done at project.Rmd file, the output can be viewed at project.html

 Predicting the manner in which people did exercises using data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.